Seven Women (1953 film)

-Seven Women (Spanish:Siete Mujeres) is a 1953 Mexican drama film directed by Juan Bustillo Oro, starring Amelia Bence, Alma Rosa Aguirre and Bárbara Gil.
-It is based on a play of the same name which had previously been adapted into the 1944 Argentine film Seven Women.
+Seven Women (Spanish:Siete Mujeres) is a 1953 Mexican drama film directed by Juan Bustillo Oro, and starring Amelia Bence, Alma Rosa Aguirre, Bárbara Gil, Sara Guasch, Anabel Gutiérrez, Maruja Grifell and Prudencia Grifell.
+This film is based on a play of the same name which had previously been adapted into the 1944 Argentine film Seven Women.

 The film's sets were designed by art director Manuel Fontanals.